 Spoiler alert: for every incredible high of this experience with our family, we’ve had many lows and challenging moments.
-I’m here to share the reality of our experience, what we’ve learned, and what tips we’ve gathered and tested and tried for hiking with very small children in tow.
-Whether you’d like to visit a state park, a local forest preserve, a hiking trail behind your home, or a national park, I hope these tips can serve as a sort of trail guide for your family.
+I’m here to share the reality of our family hiking experiences, what we’ve learned, and what tips we’ve gathered and tested for hiking with very small children in tow.
+Whether you’d like to visit a state park, a local forest preserve, a hiking trail behind your home, or a national park, I hope these firsthand tips for hiking with kids can serve as a sort of trail guide for your family.

 Practice makes you better